Sucre92/server-state-checking/README.md

-# server-state-checking
+# Current working on server-state-checking
-#Deploys multiple virtual servers using terraform and performs ec2 instance state checking using boto3
+#Deploys multiple virtual servers using terraform then check state of running instances.